According to the 2019 Schwab Modern Wealth Survey, Americans believe someone to be “wealthy” if they have at least $2.3

 Each of these vehicles varies in terms of the amount of risk associated with it.
 Typically, the higher the risk, the higher the potential return can be.

 Now, let's take a look at how each one works.

 What Are Stocks?

-The first investment vehicle, stocks, are a form of equity.
-They represent ownership of a particular company.
+The first investment vehicle, stocks, is a form of equity.
+Stocks represent ownership of a particular company.
 Investors can buy and sell shares of stock on an exchange such as the New York Stock Exchange (NYSE) or Nasdaq.

 Stocks are among the most common types of investments because of the liquidity and historic returns the stock market has produced.
 Companies will issue stock when raising funds for the company to continue operations, fund projects, or if they are in need.

 Individuals who own stock are referred to as shareholders.
 Shareholders are given the ability to vote in shareholder meetings and receive dividends.
 Dividends are a share of the company's earnings that are paid out to shareholders, typically on either an annual or quarterly basis.

 Collecting dividends and reinvesting has been one of the most effective approaches to building wealth.
 In fact, according to a study from Hartford Funds, it accounts for 78 percent of the total returns from the S&P 500.